metrorailings/OwlBlog/content/posts/week-8-insights.md

 Detroit doing very well against the run so far.

 Rivers may be smart, but his throws lack serious power and ambition.
+Thankfully, Reich has been doing well incorporating some pretty creative concepts into the playbook to help the Colts move the ball.